 The ability to identify, engineer, and incorporate consumer preferences into a new product has a pivotal role in market success.
 Studies have shown that, among others, emotional factors play a critical role on how strongly a product captivates its user [1,2,3].
-As part of this pursuit, designers spend a considerable effort to create appropriate stylistic rules and form languages that evoke a desired emotional response in the hands of its consumers [4,5].
-Recent studies have identified several categories of key form factors influential in emotion [6] such as shape, characteristic curves, textures, colors and materials.
+As part of this pursuit, designers spend a considerable effort to create appropriate stylistic rules and form languages that lead to positive assessments and a desirable perception of the product from its consumers [4, 5].
+Recent studies have identified several categories of key form factors [6] such as shape, characteristic curves, textures, colors and materials.
 However, the engineering of strictly geometric elements remains a highly elusive, labor intensive and iterative task, whose success depends largely on human skill and expertise [7].
 We believe a lack of appropriate computational techniques in support of this task contributes directly to this challenge.
-Specifically, while our current knowledge includes vast anecdotal evidence supporting a strong coupling between shape and human emotion, we currently lack the means to digitally decipher and engineer such relationships.
-This, in turn, poses a great challenge to developing a brand identity across a family of products, as well as across temporally and geographically dynamic consumer markets.
+Specifically, while our current knowledge includes vast anecdotal evidence supporting a strong coupling between shape and perceived qualities, we currently lack the means to digitally decipher and engineer such relationships.
+This shortcoming poses a great challenge to developing a brand identity across a family of products, as well as across temporally and geographically dynamic consumer markets.

-This work aims to address this challenge through a new computational method that helps reveal the relationships between product geometry and emotional associations.
-In particular, we focus on the task of reverse-engineering geometric form features from production models in the form of a hierarchy, and study the effect of the identified features on consumer perception.
-A distinguishing characteristic of the proposed work is its ability to alleviate the dependency on canonical shape templates, over which parametric studies are typically conducted [8, 9, 10, 11].
+This work aims to address this challenge through a new computational method that helps reveal the relationships between product geometry and consumers' qualitative assessments regarding the product.
+In particular, we focus on the task of reverse-engineering geometric form features from production models in the form of a hierarchy, and study the effect of the identified features on consumers' perception.
+A distinguishing characteristic of the proposed work is its ability to alleviate the dependency on canonical shape templates, over which parametric studies are typically conducted [8,9,10,11].
 Instead, our approach aims to reveal design-specific 3D geometric features that are not readily extractable from the surfaces of the final production models, yet form the perceived volumetric entities giving rise to the final shape.